hamzahmd/contact-infominder/Readme.md

 ## Hosting

-The application is hosted on Heroku with heroku cli.
+Contact Infominder application was previously hosted on Heroku with heroku cli.
+Now it is deployed on Render.

 ## Usage